 The most important party involved in probate, aside from the court overseeing the entire process, is the personal representative – or executor – of the estate.
 This person is responsible for representing the decedent’s estate during the probate process, meaning they must gather all of the assets, pay off any outstanding debts, and ensure the decedent’s last wishes are carried out regarding the division of their assets and property.

 Typically, a person will be named an estate representative from a will.
 If no representative is named prior to a person’s death, the court will assign this role in the following priority order, as per North Carolina General Statutes §28A-4-1:

 Regardless of who the acting representative is, this duty comes with complex legal responsibilities.
 It is almost always a good idea for you to seek guidance and support from a Cary probate attorney before probate begins.

 Probate is used to address any property held in the deceased’s name upon their death, including solely owned bank accounts, real estate, stock holdings, and personal items such as furniture and jewelry.
-Property put in revocable trusts, jointly owned real estate, retirement accounts with a named beneficiary, and certain other financial instruments are not eligible for distribution through probate.
+Property put in revocable living trusts, jointly owned real estate, retirement accounts with a named beneficiary, and certain other financial instruments are not eligible for distribution through probate.

 Similar laws allow for simplified probate if an estate’s total value does not exceed $20,000, or $60,000 if the decedent’s spouse is their sole beneficiary.
-A local probate legal professional could discuss with an individual estate representative or beneficiary what may be possible under particular circumstances.
+A local probate legal professional can discuss with an individual estate representative or beneficiary what may be possible under particular circumstances.

 Probate can be a complex and controversial process, even if a decedent leaves a will specifying their exact wishes.
 It is best to let someone versed in the rules of probate handle your loved one’s affairs to avoid any delays in distributing their assets.
-A qualified Cary probate lawyer could offer advice and expertise to anyone dealing with this process at any stage.
+A qualified Cary probate lawyer can offer advice and expertise to anyone dealing with this process at any stage.